 Help your students dig deeper into local and global human rights stories while discovering how different groups have inspired change for human rights.

-“A view from the top” is a three‐lesson unit plan to accompany the Virtual Museum Tour: A view from the top - will open in a new tab.
+“A view from the top” is a three‐lesson unit plan to accompany the Virtual Museum Tour: A view from the top.
 This unit introduces students to inspiring human rights stories and how these stories motivated people to take action for human rights.

 The lessons included in this unit plan are cross‐curricular and encourage students to read, write, research, and communicate ideas about inspiring change for human rights.

 - Briefly summarize the virtual tour.
 Where did you stop?
 What stories did you hear?
 What part of the tour was most interesting to you?